yassinebelmamoun/yassinebelmamoun.github.io/content/technical-debt-explained.md

 Once a company has achieved “product-market fit” and is off to the races, it’s no longer a great idea to just stack debt on top of debt.

 The real problem with accumulating technical debt is that the business will never want to pay it off.
 Stakeholders and the rest of the company might have trouble relating to the abstract nature of resolving technical debt.
-Some of the senior management might hear: “engineering is requesting permission to move at half pace for the next 3 months.” when engineering is talking about technical debt.
+Senior management might hear: “engineering is requesting permission to move at half pace for the next 3 months.” when engineering is talking about technical debt.
 Paying off the technical debt ends up being a very difficult thing to rally stakeholder support for.

-There is usually no trigger to address the technical debt issue: The impact on the velocity is cumulative and slow that we do not experience it suddenly.
+There is usually no trigger to address the technical debt issue: The impact on the velocity is slow and cumulative that we do not experience it suddenly.
 We learn to live with it.

 We tend to accept as a matter of fact the consequences of the technical debt: